 Much has been developed since the inception of Georgia Cares in August 2009.
 Georgia leads the way in providing a statewide system of care response and a single point of entry for children who are victims of Child Sex Trafficking.
 Protocols for the recovery of children, and the collaborative response for treating the children as victims of a crime, are well established and successfully being utilized.
 The Georgia Bureau of Investigation, agents from the FBI and local law enforcement are participating in the collaborative efforts to serve these youth as victims, and frequently rely on Georgia Cares for information and support.
 Specialized residential care for Child Sex Trafficking youth, in the way of emergency beds, a safe home for longer term care, and independent living options have been created by collaborative partners.
 Meeting the needs of youth in residential care and those in the community is a collaborative effort of those partners participating in the system of care approach to better serve victims of Child Sex Trafficking and at-risk youth.

-Since August 2009, Georgia Cares has received nearly 1,380 referrals of youth suspected to be victims of sexual exploitation or trafficking.
+Since August 2009, Georgia Cares has received over 2,700 referrals of youth suspected to be victims of sexual exploitation or trafficking.

 Georgia Cares, along with Children's Healthcare of Atlanta, co-chairs the Statewide Commercial Sexual Exploitation Multi-Disciplinary Team meeting.
 This monthly meeting convenes an array of partners from multiple disciplines, to discuss and strengthen the services provided to youth victims of sexual exploitation or trafficking.
 Partners that attend this meeting include, but are not limited to: Department of Juvenile Justice, Division of Family and Children Services, Law Enforcement, Residential Treatment Providers, and Therapeutic Providers.